-Next comes her clothing, necklaces (I make my madrone berry necklaces for her), and an old Slavic scarf or a regular scarf.
+Next are her clothing, necklaces (I make my madrone berry necklaces for her), and an old Slavic scarf.
 The color is important that you chose as you gather your fabrics, ribbons, etc to begin to decorate your Marzanna or you can stick with pure nature such as pine cones (which burn intense), straw and leaves on sticks (keeping the sticks thin).
 Leave enough room at the top of the stick for her head to fit.
 Be as creative as you want even with the face, and set an intentions for the creativity of your life as you dress her.

 Make her head by stuffing straw or natural found things in a pillow case or be creative.
 Draw a face on her that represent you as a goddess, it can be cheerful, serious, curious etc. All of us are artisans and are creative in our various ways – so set your creative intention along with your regular new moon intention if you are participating in that, let that be your guide as you decorate her.
 After all, you are really building a mirror of self to sustain the six moons of Autumn and Winter this year.

-SEASON OF CHANGES, WINTER
+SEASON OF DEATH & STILLNESS – WINTER

 Marzanna, Maslenitsa, Morena and Mara and all her many names, we honor the deep silence of Winter as her spirit, and its stillness to reflect our practices to bring ourselves into natures quiet season of silence, snow, quiet, retreat.
 Winter Solstice marks the 3 long months of the “ending” of the whole year and on the Winter Solstice, place her where she will sit for the 3 moons of winter.